gicentre/elm-vegalite/docs/changeNotes.md

 - `vaAlphabetic` for baseline vertical alignment of text marks.
 - `maLimit`, `maEllipsis` and `maDir` with `tdLeftToRight` and `tdRightToLeft` for truncating and formatting text marks.
 - providing empty lists to the boxplot elements that appear by default (outliers, median, box and rule) now removes them.
+- `\n` in a `tStr` string literal now respects multiple-lines in text mark.
+- `ticoLineHeight`, `axcoTitleLineHeight` and `lecoTitleLineHeight` for multi-line text line height configuration.

 ### Other Changes